 Title: Principal Hometown: Nevada City, CA Education: National University: M.S. in Eduation; CSU Chico: B.A. in Social Science; Clear Administrative Credential; Clear Teaching Credential Interests and Hobbies: Family, sports, and outdoor activities.

-Title: Curriculum Coach Hometown: Fort Bragg, CA Education: CSUS: BA in Liberal Studies; CSUS: Clear Credential HQT – Language Arts and History Interests and Hobbies: Yoga, reading, and Legos
+Title: Vice Principal Hometown: Fort Bragg, CA Education: CSUS: BA in Liberal Studies; CSUS: Clear Credential HQT – Language Arts and History Interests and Hobbies: Yoga, reading, and Legos

 Title: K-1st Teacher Hometown: Sacramento, CA Education: BA in Criminology; TEFL Certificate; Preliminary California Multiple Subject Teaching Credential Interests and Hobbies: Running, dogs, social justice, teaching, and learning

-Title: 3rd and 5th-8th Grade Math Teacher Hometown: Bakersfield, CA Education: CSU Bakersfield: BA in Liberal Studies with a Minor in Theater; Preliminary California Multiple Subject Teaching Credential Interests and Hobbies: Musical Theater, salsa dancing, and karaoke!
+Title: 2nd/3rd Grade Teacher Hometown: Bakersfield, CA Education: CSU Bakersfield: BA in Liberal Studies with a Minor in Theater; Preliminary California Multiple Subject Teaching Credential Interests and Hobbies: Musical Theater, salsa dancing, and karaoke!

 Title: 4th Grade Teacher Hometown: Los Angeles, CA Education: CSUS: BA in Psychology; SCOE - Credential Interests and Hobbies: Jogging by the river, painting, and exploring Sacramento